ShubhamTatvamasi/ceph/orch.md

 ceph orch host add ceph-node2 --labels _admin ceph orch host add ceph-node3 --labels _admin
 ```
-> make sure we have 167 user and group before this
+> make sure we have 167 user and group before this on all nodes

 Check app the node services:
 ```bash